Multi-Agent-Neuroevolution/NeuroEvolutionTestbench/DevLogs/Adrian.md

 ### Date: December 5th, 2024
 The team met in person today at the poster presentation session.
 We stayed in the Lehman building atrium for the duration of the event; I spoke with a few group members of other projects, as well to others about our own project.
 I also helped with the completion of the test plan document, which was due tonight.

+### Date: January 21st, 2025
+The team met today in person.
+I have been having dependency issues and thus have been unable to run the project in order to ensure changes that I make to the project codebase work properly.
+Unfortunately, this has hampered my productivity, so I've been focused on getting these issues fixed as soon as possible.
+Besides that, the team has been making good progress on HyperNEAT implementation.

 ### Date: January 23rd, 2025
 The team met today during class time.
 I finally fixed my dependency issues, although the manner I did so was unconventional.
 Because of this, I recommended--and subsequently took it upon myself--to clean the project file structure.
 When the extra branches we had on GitHub were cleaned up, the merges must have resulted in some wonky directory, such as there being a "simulation" folder nested within a parent "Simulation" folder for no real reason.